salt-extensions/saltext-vault/docs/topics/basic_configuration.md

 authentication and authorization mechanisms that you intend to use with this extension and how this usage fits into your security model.

-The following are some things to consider.
-Using [templating](#vault-templating) with grains might allow minions to access Vault policies they are not supposed to.
+The following is a non-exhaustive list of points to consider:

+* Using [templating](#vault-templating) with grains might allow minions to access Vault policies they are not supposed to since they control the content themselves.
 Consider using pillars or hard coding policies instead.
-Using approle authentication will allow the Salt Master to create roles with arbitrary policies.
-This means that the Salt Master can in the event of a compromise escalate it's privileges within the Vault namespace.
+* In general, minions should never be allowed to mutate their own pillar, otherwise the pillar's trustworthiness degrades to the level of grains.
+Specifically, if you employ the Vault pillar module, a minion must not have write access to its pillar's source path.
-This may not be a problem if the Salt Master manages the Vault server already.
+* Using AppRole authentication allows the Salt Master to create roles with arbitrary policies.
+A compromised Salt Master can thus escalate its privileges within the Vault namespace.
+In the present, this [cannot be worked around with parameter constraints](https://github.com/hashicorp/vault/issues/8789#issuecomment-1321983227) in a sensible way.
+This may not be a problem if the Salt Master manages the Vault server already or if it is dedicated to Salt.

 ## Prerequisites